Knee Replacement Surgery

 In addition to taking a complete medical history, your healthcare provider will do

 a complete physical exam.
 He or she may also take X-rays, urine tests, and blood tests

 to check your overall health before surgery.
 You may also meet with a physical therapist

 to discuss rehabilitation after the surgery, equipment you may need (such as crutches

-or a walker), and modifications needed at home (for instance, toilet seat risers,
+or a walker), and changes needed at home (for instance, toilet seat risers, tub or

-While the chance for infection after knee replacement is very low, it can happen if
+While the chance for infection after knee replacement is very low, it can occur.
+You

 Tell your healthcare provider about all prescription and over-the-counter medicines